 Marine toad (Bufo marinus)

-Male marine toads are on average 4 to 5 inches long, females 5 to 6 inches.
+Two males call the Zoo home.
+Both were born in 2006 and came to the Zoo in 2007.
 Adults have a short, squat body with short legs and are gray or olive brown to reddish brown, sometimes with darker spots, and have a creamy white or yellowish underside flecked with brown.
 The skin is dry and on the back and legs it is covered with warts.

 Status in the wild